iivanoo/covid-apps-observer/data/data_uk/reports/resources/appinventor.ai_david_taylor.Coronavirus_help2020___1.1/report.md

 > Very nice app 😊👌🏻<br> :date: __2020-04-30 18:58:06__

 > If you download and it warns of a virus, ignore it.
 You have sensitive settings on your anti virus software.
 Thr app is fantastic, precisely what I need as I'm constantly poking through all the sites, with this it's all in one place.
 Thank you for putting this together.<br> :date: __2020-04-26 23:33:36__

-> This is a great App for up to date info, I live in spain and although I am english all my spanish friends can use the app due to it's multi language feature first class<br> :date: __2020-04-20 15:23:09__